AbuHurairah127/typescript-P1/Clone of learn typescript with extra comments for better understanding/step00a_json_objects/readme.md

     // accessing JSON object

-    console.log(detail["age"]); // Vipin
+    console.log(detail["age"]); // 21

 ## Use of JSON

 1. JSON is the most commonly used format for transmitting data (data interchange) from a server to a client and vice-versa.
 2. JSON data are very easy to parse and use.
 3. JSON is language independent(We can create and use JSON in other programming languages too).

 ## Examples of JSON

 1. [package.json](https://docs.npmjs.com/cli/v9/configuring-npm/package-json)
 2. [tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html)